Beach Boys musical looking to catch a wave in Vegas

-LAS VEGAS (Reuters) - As The Beach Boys travel the world on their 50th anniversary reunion tour, a musical about a surfer’s adventures featuring the band’s hit songs is hoping to catch a wave in the desert casino city of Las Vegas.
+LAS VEGAS, June 20 (Reuters) - As The Beach Boys travel the world on their 50th anniversary reunion tour, a musical about a surfer’s adventures featuring the band’s hit songs is hoping to catch a wave in the desert casino city of Las Vegas.

 “Surf the Musical,” a 90-minute production showcasing 35 Beach Boys songs that embody the essence of California’s surf culture, begins previews on Friday at the Planet Hollywood Resort & Casino before opening on July 17 for an indefinite run.